qwertie/ecsharp/lllpg/lllpg-part-3.md

 		} while (false);
 	}");

-This code ensures that the first branch matches any character that is not in one of the ranges 'B'..'D', 'F'..'H', 'J'..'N', 'P'..'T', or 'V'..'Z', i.e. the non-consonants (_Note_: this behavior was added in LLLPG 1.0.1; LLLPG 1.0.0 treats `default` as merely reordering the alternatives.)
+This code ensures that the first branch matches any character that is not in one of the ranges 'B'..'D', 'F'..'H', 'J'..'N', 'P'..'T', or 'V'..'Z', i.e. the non-consonants (_Note_: this behavior was added in LLLPG 1.0.1; LLLPG 1.0.0 treated `default` as merely reordering the alternatives.)

-Naming a default branch should never change the behavior of the generated parser _when the input is valid_.
+Specifying a `default` branch should never change the behavior of the generated parser _when the input is valid_.
 The default branch is invoked when the input is unexpected, which means it is specifically an error-handling mechanism.

 **Note**: `(A | B | default C)` is usually, but not always, the same as `(A | B | C)`.
 Roughly speaking, in the latter case, LLLPG will sometimes let A or B handle invalid input if the code will be simpler that way.